yvestige/ptm-for-group-tutorials/README.md

 ## Helpers

 Discover useful helper scripts in the `Helpers` folder.
 These scripts are designed to automate common tasks and streamline processes within your workflow, aiming to simplify tasks and improve efficiency in your daily activities.

+## Presentations

+Access presentation files and materials in the `Presentations` folder.
+This folder contains the slides, documents, and other resources used in our tutoring sessions.
+Feel free to review these materials to reinforce your understanding of the topics covered during our presentations.

 ## Contact